MOSH-Insa-Toulouse/MOSH_Pierre_LAURENS/README_EN.md

 # Contenu du Projet
 The project consists of the following directories:
 -   **KiCAD**: Contains the files needed to build the PCB.
+    - **Projet Kicad**: containing the first version of our project.
+    - **Projet Kicad plan de masse** : containing the same project as the above file but with the realization of the plan de masse.
+    - **Kicad Aime plan de masse project** : containing the PCB of the gas sensor realized in the premises of the AIME.
 -   **Mosh (Arduino IDE)**: Contains the files of the gps performed using the Arduino IDE as well as the project files.
 -   **LTSpice**: Contains the files needed for the analog electronic part.